vincehartman38/Replication-of-Transformer-Uncertainty/README.md

 <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/original_figures/replication_figure1.jpg" width=500 alt="Original Bigram Prediction Entropy">

 #### Replicated Figures for Bigram Entropy Extracted/Novel
+DATASET | PEGASUS | BART
+:-------------------------:|:-------------------------:| :-------------------------:
+CNN/DM | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-cnn_dailymail_hisotgram.jpeg" width=250 alt="Replication Figure 1 PEGASUS CNN"> | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/bart-large-cnn_hisotgram.jpeg" width=250 alt="Replication Figure 1 BART CNN">
+XSum | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-xsum_hisotgram.jpeg" width=250 alt="Replication Figure 1 PEGASUS XSUM">  |  <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/bart-large-xsum_hisotgram.jpeg" width=250 alt="Replication Figure 1 BART XSUM">

 These results align with the original paper in that existing bigrams have lower entropy actions than novel bigrams.
 In the figures, median entropy for Existing Bigrams is consistently closer to 0  when compared to the median of Novel Bigrams (the Existing Bigram median is always to the left of the Novel Bigram median).
 The XSum dataset for both PEGASUS and BART have more more novel bigrams than the  CNN / DailyMail dataset; these models perform more copying.
 The XSum datasets erform more generation.
 For XSum, the distributions tend to be closer to a normal distribuition than the CNN / DailyMail distributions.

-Images are listed in order of left to right compared to original one.

-DATASET | PEGASUS | BART
-:-------------------------:|:-------------------------:| :-------------------------:
-CNN/DM | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-cnn_dailymail_hisotgram.jpeg" width=250 alt="Replication Figure 1 PEGASUS CNN"> | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/bart-large-cnn_hisotgram.jpeg" width=250 alt="Replication Figure 1 BART CNN">
-XSum | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-xsum_hisotgram.jpeg" width=250 alt="Replication Figure 1 PEGASUS XSUM">  |  <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/bart-large-xsum_hisotgram.jpeg" width=250 alt="Replication Figure 1 BART XSUM">

 #### Figure 2 from Original Paper
 <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/original_figures/replication_figure2.jpg" width=500 alt="Original Sentence Position Entropy">

 #### Replicated Figures for Entropy for Sentence Position
-Simiar to the original paper, the entropy is higher at the beginning of the sentence and decreases as the sentence progresses.
-Likewise, the Pegasus CNN model has very little entropy dispersion at the 0.9 bucket, which exactly matched the authors original figure.
-The 0.1 bucket is very distinctly above the other buckets, also similar to the original figures.

 DATASET | PEGASUS | BART
 :-------------------------:|:-------------------------:| :-------------------------:
 CNN/DM | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-cnn_dailymail_boxplot.jpeg" width=250 alt="Replication Figure 2 PEGASUS CNN"> |<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/bart-large-cnn_boxplot.jpeg" width=250 alt="Replication Figure 2 BART CNN">
 XSum | <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/pegasus-xsum_boxplot.jpeg" width=250 alt="Replication Figure 2 PEGASUS XSUM"> |<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/bart-large-xsum_boxplot.jpeg" width=250 alt="Replication Figure 2 BART XSUM">

+Simiar to the original paper, the entropy is higher at the beginning of the sentence and decreases as the sentence progresses.
+Likewise, the Pegasus CNN model has very little entropy dispersion at the 0.9 bucket, which exactly matched the authors original figure.
+The 0.1 bucket is very distinctly above the other buckets, also similar to the original figures.

 ### Entropies of Syntactic Productions
 I used the summaries generated from the first part with the [Berkely Neural Parser](https://github.com/nikitakit/self-attentive-parser) (Benepar) and explore the connection between syntax and uncertainty.
-The authors graph this correlation in a vertical box-plot in Figure 3.
+The authors graph this correlation this in a vertical box-plot in Figure 3.
+The creation of the Linearized Tree from Benepar is created from referencing the authors PDF slides (not specifically stated in their paper).

-When supplied a summary, the parser will create a linearized tree of the output.
 For example, here is the parser and linearized tree ouput for an XSum summary.

 Summary: "Olympic long jump champion Greg Rutherford has qualified for Saturday's final at the World Championships in London."